af83/sponges/README.md

 # sponges

-When I build some worker, I want them to be like an army of spongebob, always stressed and eager to work. sponges helps you to build this army of sponge, to control them, and, well, kill them gracefully.
+When I build some workers, I want them to be like an army of spongebob, always stressed and eager to work. sponges helps you to build this army of sponge, to control them, and, well, kill them gracefully.
+Making them stressed and eager to work will be your job. :)

 /!\ sponges is still under development.